 Some of the best bedroom colors for men might seem obvious, while others aren’t quite as immediately comprehensible.
 However, when you consider what each color represents in terms of psychology and the emotional and mental effects they evoke, it makes sense that men would be drawn to these particular colors.

-While brown may not come to mind as a favorite color among men, it is a perfect background for a soothing bedroom space.
-The color itself is gender neutral, which helps make it easy to adjust the design of the space to something pleasantly masculine.
+While brown may not come to mind as a first color choice among men, it is a perfect background to create a soothing bedroom space, and is easy to accent with other male-centric colors such as blue, dark green and gray.
+Since brown is gender neutral, it’s simple to adjust the design of a space to suit different masculine tastes.
 In addition, there are so many shades of brown that you can mix and match with wood elements for an overall satisfying design.
 Brown has a ‘home’ sense to it with its earth element, and that helps men settle into a space with brown backdrops as well as accents.

-The polar opposite of white, black creates a deeply calming space that suggests night and sleep and even romance.
-With bright accents – light colored wood, white and red and yellow elements in the wall dressings, and light gray, blue, or even a sharp red bedding set – you can keep black from seeming like an absolute dungeon and build a place that literally soothes a man to sleep.
+The polar opposite of white, black creates a deeply calming space that suggests night, sleep and even romance.
+With subtle or bright accents – light colored wood, and light gray, blue, or even a red or yellow pillow or bedding set – you can keep a black-inspired bedroom from looking like a bleak space and build a place that literally soothes a man to sleep.

 The Ultimate Cave